 World Osteoporosis Day - October 20

-The United States Bone and Joint Initiative (USBJI) offers Fit to a T, a public education program on bone health and osteoporosis.
-Fit to a T is an educational program developed by members of the U.S. Bone and Joint Initiative in response to the Surgeon General’s first-ever report on bone health and osteoporosis.
-It is designed to help the public learn more about bone health, as well as the prevention, early detection, diagnosis, and treatment of osteoporosis.
+The United States Bone and Joint Initiative (USBJI) offers Fit to a T, a public education program on bone health and osteoporosis designed to help Americans learn more about bone health, as well as the prevention, early detection, diagnosis, and treatment of osteoporosis.